 Viewing Through Historical Context

-To understand the current situation in the Why, one must examine historical events including the collapse of the Ottoman Empire in the early 20th century, British and French mandates, the founding of Israel in 1948, the 1973 oil shock, and the 1979 Iranian Revolution.
-Without this historical context, it is difficult to properly understand the current conflict structure.
+To understand the current situation in the Why, one must examine historical events including the collapse of the Ottoman Empire and the 1979 Iranian Revolution.